lottie/lottie-spec/docs/specs/shapes.md

 * _set out tangent_: Sets the cubic tangent from the last added vertex.
 If omitted, tangents MUST be $(0, 0)$.
 * _lerp_: Linerarly interpolates two points or scalars by a given amount.

+### Approximating Ellipses with Cubic Bezier

+An elliptical quadrant can be approximated by a cubic bezier segment with tangents of length $radius \cdot E_t.

+Where

+$$E_t \approx 0.5519150244935105707435627$$

+See [this article](https://spencermortensen.com/articles/bezier-circle/) for the math behind it.

+When implementations render elliptical arcs using bezier curves, they SHOULD use this constant, a similar approximation, or elliptical arc drawing primitives.

 <h2 id="graphic-element">Graphic Element</h2>

 {schema_string:shapes/graphic-element/description}